willBennatt/blog2025/content/blog/threenorthridges/cascades-three-great-north-ridges.md

 ### Descent

-The descent is a long, hot, and dusty trek down the Cascadian Couloir, although we were very motivated to get to Ingalls Creek with cold water at the bottom.
+The descent is a long, hot, and dusty trek down the Cascadian Couloir.
+We were very motivated to get to the cold water of Ingalls Creek at the bottom.

 ![Mt.
 Stuart from Long's Pass](./stuart/stuart-view-2.jpg "Looking back at Mt.
 Stuart from Long's Pass")